ChrisDuffley/stationPlaylist/readme.md

 ## End of track alarm ##

 Five seconds before the current track ends, NVDA will play a short beep to indicate that the track is about to end.
 This works anywhere (even within SPL Studio window).
+Press Control+NVDA+2 to configure this between 1 and 9 seconds.

+## Changes for 1.1

+* Added a command (Control+NvDA+2) to set end of track alarm time.

 ## Changes for 1.0